TablePress/TablePress/readme.txt

 **Behind the scenes**

+* **Security fix**: Authenticated Stored XSS (CVE-2025-2685).
+Thanks to SavPhill and the Wordfence team for following responsible disclosure policies when reporting this issue!
 * Several minor bugs and inconsistencies have been fixed and improved!
 * Cleaned up and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.
 * Updated external libraries to benefit from enhancements and bug fixes.